 Yes, this meal plan is always available, you can find it here.
 It’s the bonuses of the smoothie e-book and draw for the 1:1 coaching package with me that are time limited until midnight on January 17th.
 We will draw for the free 3-session coaching package on Thursday January 18h!
 The plan however can be purchased at any time.

-7. Can I still have my favorite smoothie for breakfast?
+7. Can I still have my favourite smoothie for breakfast?

 8. Will I lose weight?